Certified Nurse Assistant (CNA)

 - Any other persons whose background, education and training in gerontology and health occupations includes the components of the approved training curriculum may challenge the examination after taking those portions of the course as determined to be necessary based on evaluation of their credentials by the supervisor of Health Education, Division of Regulation and Licensure.

-- Individuals meeting any of the above requirements must submit a written request to the DHSS at the address listed in the right bar.
+- Individuals meeting any of the above requirements must submit a written request to the email@example.com.
 Each request must include a clear copy of the individual's social security card; return address, a daytime telephone number and all additional documentation.

 Allow seven (7) to ten (10) for a response.
-Please note: It takes six (6) to eight (8) weeks from the test date for your name to be added to the registry.
+Note: It takes six (6) to eight (8) weeks from the test date for your name to be added to the registry.